-It’s no secret that your small business’s web presence plays an important part towards its success.
+It’s no secret that your small business’s web presence plays an important part in its success.

 Having a website is a given, but if you’re looking to further your online visibility, then creating a blog is a step in the right direction.

 This article will tackle the reasons why it makes sense for your small business to have a blog and includes a step-by-step guide on how to create one.